Xyleninae

 (NCBI-index: 875924)

-The Vine’s Rustic (Hoplodrina ambigua) is an owlet moth very similar to its immediate relatives.
+The Vine’s Rustic (Hoplodrina ambigua) is an owlet moth similar to its immediate relatives.
 The forewing is light brown with grey speckles.
-The oval and kidney marks are visible with their brown color and the white border around them.
+The oval and kidney marks are visible with their brown colour and the white border.
 The costa of the forewing is almost straight and narrower than with the Uncertain (Hoplodrina octogenaria).
 Two dotted transverse lines can be seen on the top of the forewing.
-The flight period is from May to October in two generations and the wingspan is 32-34mm.
+The flight period is from May to October in two generations, and the wingspan is 32-34mm.
 Host plant: Dock and Plantain.
 Dutch name: Zuidelijke stofuil.
 Frisian name:

 Flying period: